 Sustainability questions also often leave a lot to be desired.
 A quick Google search shows just how unsustainable many development programmes are.
 Again, if we ask the right questions, we can do better in the next iteration of an intervention.
 For example, a hallmark of sustainability should be the extent to which adopting new tools, services, trainings, stipends, or whatever else is offered under the intervention, at a minimum, follows the principles of the EAST framework: Easy, Attractive, Social and Timely.

-One way in which many evaluations can be made more informative and user-friendly would be to incorporate behavioural international design frameworks as a way of assessing the extent to which an intervention truly made a difference in a community.
+One way in which many evaluations can be made more informative and user-friendly would be to incorporate behavioural intervention design frameworks as a way of assessing the extent to which an intervention truly made a difference in a community.
 For the novice in behavioural science, using the socio-ecological model as an entry point to understanding social change will offer a lot of depth and nuance, and move us away from sole descriptive facts to evaluative conclusions that effectively guide better programme design.

 On that note, I leave you with evaluation questions that Davidson (2012) recommends for better quality, to-the-point and usable evaluation reports: